johndolier/ows-prototype/README.md

 - **http://localhost:8080** (Frontend Web server)

-If for some reason you want to change some of the ports, you can do this in the *docker-compose.yml* file.
-Please adapt *backend/src/config.yml* as well as the variable **BACKEND_URL** in *frontend/src/main.js* accordingly.
+If for some reason you want to change the ports, you can do this in the *docker-compose.yml* file.
+Please adapt *backend/src/config.yml* as well as *frontend/.env* file accordingly.
+Please make sure that the *VUE_APP_BACKEND_URL* variable in *frontend/.env* points to the correct address and port of the backend (especially when deploying the application on the server).

 ### Folder structure
 In order to build the application, you need to move both *config.yml* and the data (*arangodump*) inside the right folders before building the application with Docker.